shawnmckinney/LdapEntityManager/PROPOSAL.md

 ```

 - The left side represents logical and right side is physical names of the attributes.
-- The sample above maps to both inetorgperson and posix account attrs.
 - Lists are declared with YAML syntax rules.
 Single element lists declared in the model will map to multival attrs.
-Lists > 1 will be composed of mulitiple attrs.
+Lists > 1 will be composed of multiple attrs.

 ### Sample User Entity

 ```
 key: foo
-# inetorgperson:
 name: foo
 full_name: foo fighters
 last_name: fighters